Product Analytics Table

 Parameters can be used to customize and filter the data in the table, and are applied before aggregation.

-Include Free Products
+Include Free Productsinclude_free_products

 Includes products considered "free" based on multi-item discounts.